 - RingCentral pushes hundreds of new system features and advancements per year.
 Most recently, they introduced swipe to call feature right from the softphone.

-- Highly customizable analytics provide insight that provides businesses with actionable data to improve workflow and identify key issues as early as possible
+- Highly customizable analytics provide businesses with actionable data to improve workflow and identify key issues as early as possible

 Zoom One offers unlimited whiteboards, unlimited calling, 10 GB of cloud storage, and meeting capacities of up to 1,000 participants.